Discrete and continuous symmetries in monotone Floer theory: The main family of examples

-We shall see later, in \cref{corSrWideCharp} and \cref{QuiltWide}, that this result is sharp in terms of the values of $p$, $N$ and $s'$ for which the self-Floer cohomology must vanish.

-\begin{qn} Can the anomalous appearance of characteristic $5$ for $N=3$ be related to the significance of the same characteristic for the Chiang Lagrangian \cite{EL1, Sm} (see \cref{sscN3Per} for its relation with our family)? \end{qn}

-\begin{cor} Over any coefficient ring $R$, the self-Floer cohomology of $L$ with any relative spin structure and local system vanishes unless $N$ is a prime power or twice a prime power. \end{cor} \begin{proof} If the self-Floer cohomology is non-zero then the subring generated by the unit is of the form $\Z/(m)$ for some non-negative integer $m$.
-Take a prime $p$ dividing $m$, replace $R$ by $R \otimes_\Z \Z/(p)$ and apply \cref{PrimePowProp}. \end{proof}
+\begin{cor}[First part of \cref{mthmHF}] Over any coefficient ring, and with any relative spin structure and local system, $L$ is narrow unless $N$ is a prime power or twice a prime power. \end{cor} \begin{proof} If $HF^*$ is non-zero then the subring generated by the unit is of the form $\Z/(m)$ for some non-negative integer $m$.
+Take a prime $p$ dividing $m$, replace $R$ by $R \otimes_\Z \Z/(p)$---which contains the field $\Z/(p)$---and apply \cref{PrimePowProp}.
+The new $HF^*$ is still non-zero by universal coefficients. \end{proof}

-\begin{qn} Must the self-Floer cohomology vanish if we allow $L$ to be equipped with a general bounding cochain? \end{qn}